andrewcooke/IntModN.jl/README.md

 # IntModN.jl

-A type, and associated arithmetic operators, for groups of integers modulo some value, N.  Only simple integers are supported (no vector spaces or polynomials).
+A type, and associated arithmetic operators, for rings of integers modulo some value, N.  Only simple integers are supported (no vector spaces or polynomials).

 If N is prime then the group of possible values for the type form a field and